-In this type of policy, the cash value growth rate is highly variable and entirely dependent on market conditions.
-The money in the cash value account is invested in a number of sub accounts.
-So, the cash value growth rate depends on the performance of these sub accounts.
+In this type of policy, the cash value growth rate is highly variable and entirely dependent on market performance.

-The insurance provider usually offers you a number of equity and debt based investment accounts to choose from.
-Depending on your preference and risk tolerance, you can choose the sub accounts where you want your money to be invested.
+The insurance provider usually offers you several equity and debt-based investment accounts to choose from.
+Depending on your preference and risk tolerance, you can choose the sub-accounts where you want your money to be invested.

 Given below are the common factors that insurance providers take into account while calculating your policy’s premium.

 As is the case with any other type of life insurance policy, the premium of a cash value insurance policy increases proportionately with the amount of coverage you need.
 The larger the coverage amount, the higher the premiums.